 Is an apophyseal ring fracture the same as a slipped disc?

-No. While both can cause similar symptoms, an apophyseal ring fracture involves a bony fragment from the vertebral rim, whereas a slipped disc refers to herniation of the soft disc material.
-They may coexist but require different treatment approaches.
+No. A ring fracture involves a bony fragment from the vertebral rim, while a slipped disc refers to herniation of soft disc material.
+They may coexist but require different management.

 Can my child recover without surgery?